 12. Retention of, and Access to, Examination Scripts and Papers

-(c) Student Administration will ensure examination papers are retained in accordance with the University’s Records Management Policy and legislative requirements.
+- Student Administration will ensure examination papers are retained in accordance with the University’s Information and Records Management Policy and legislative requirements.

 - Guidelines for the Assessment of Student Performance

 - Guidelines for Alternative Arrangements for Internal Assessment, including Tests and Examinations